Okmeque1/software/README.md

 ## 4 : .github

 .github configuration files for Software Repository.
 This is where the the repository configuration files will be.
 The URL for .github is https://github.com/Okmeque1/software/tree/main/.github

+## 5 : Some more stuff

+### Who's working on this?

+There are 2 collaborators working on this Repository,

+1 : [@Okmeque1](https://github.com/Okmeque1) (me) - The most active on the repo

+2 : [@GamerSoft24](https://github.com/GamerSoft24) - To improve when he wants.
+Mostly works on [`GamerSoft24/Software`](https://github.com/GamerSoft24/Software) where there's not only code but a bunch of other stuff.

+Warning!
+No demands for collaborator role will be accepted for trust and security reasons.

+### Licensing and information

+Before downloading any programs, you must accept [the license terms](https://github.com/Okmeque1/software/blob/main/LICENSE.md) for use of those programs.

+For a short description of a program program, see COMMIT log or [the program chart](https://github.com/Okmeque1/software/blob/main/Programs.md)

+For upcoming and made updates,see [the update chart](https://github.com/Okmeque1/software/blob/main/UPDATE.MD)

+WARNING!
+The UPDATE.MD is not regularly updated and will NOT include small changes.
+Please refer to the commit log to see the full extent of my progress.